blixtra/inspektor-gadget/README.md

 ### What is a Gadget?

-A Gadget is an [OCI image](https://opencontainers.org/) that includes one or more eBPF programs, metadata YAML file and, optionally, a WASM module for post processing and logo file.
-They are the central component of Inspektor Gadget's framwork.
+Gadgets are the central component in the Inspektor Gadget framework.
+A Gadget is an [OCI image](https://opencontainers.org/) that includes one or more eBPF programs, metadata YAML file and, optionally, WASM modules for post processing and a logo file.
-As OCI images that use the same tooling as containers and share the same attributes; shareable, modular, etc.
+As OCI images, they use the same tooling as containers and share the same attributes; shareable, modular, deployable, etc.
-Gadgets are built using the `ig image build` command.
+Gadgets are built using the [`ig image build`](/docs/gadg) command.

 You can find a growing collection of Gadgets on [Artifact HUB](https://artifacthub.io/packages/search?kind=22).
 This includes both in-tree Gadgets (hosted in this git repository in the [/gadgets](/gadgets/README.md) directory and third-party Gadgets).

 See the [Gadget documentation](/gadgets/README.md) for more information.

-#### :warning: For versions prior to v0.25
+#### :warning: For versions prior to v0.31.0

 Prior to v0.31.0, Inspektor Gadget shipped gadgets in the binary.
 As of v0.31.0 these ***built-in*** Gadgets are still available and work as before but their use is discourage as they will be deprecate at some point.
 We encourage users to use ***image-based*** Gadgets going forward as they provide more features and decouple the eBPF programs from the Inspektor Gadget release process.

-### What is enrichment
+### What is enrichment?

 The data that eBPF collects from the kernel includes no knowledge about Kubernetes, container runtimes or any other high-level user-space concepts.
 In order to relate this data to these high-level